 This Thai inspired, garlicky, gingery Peach Chicken is an easy and healthy, one-pan meal that takes less than 30 minutes to put together.
 The saucy, skillet chicken is sweet, tangy, and has just the right amount of spice.
 Peaches and peppers are a perfect complement to the chicken, and peanuts add a delicious crunch.

 I'm using canned California cling peaches in this Thai peach chicken recipe.
 I love having access to fresh, local peaches, of course.
 And although fresh peaches are readily available here in season, it's wintertime in Canada.
 Sadly, the only fresh peaches that we can find here are shipped unripe from overseas.
 So, these canned cling peaches are an ideal substitute.
 They're also delicious, and super convenient, too.

 Why Canned Peaches?

 Did you know, that almost all canned peaches sold in Canada are from California, and are grown in the USA on family farms?
 I didn't, until now!
 Canned peaches retain their appearance, flavour, and nutritional content, because they're packed in their own juices, usually within 24 hours of picking.
 In fact, the canning process has actually been proven to increase key nutrients, like Vitamin A, Vitamin C, folate, and antioxidants.
 So we can enjoy peaches all year without losing any nutrient value.
 Who would have thought?

 Cooking with Canned Peaches

 I was also impressed with how well these canned peaches held up to cooking.
 Fresh peaches usually don't stand up too well to cooking.
 They are a fairly delicate fruit than easily turn brown and mushy if you aren't careful.
 These canned peaches retained their shape, flavour, and texture even better than fresh peaches.
 I'm excited to have found this new pantry staple that will be perfect for baking, cooking, smoothies, and salads.
 Winter eating just got a little sweeter and fresher.

 This Thai peach chicken recipe is a delicious and simple recipe for a busy weeknight.
 Are you loving one-pan chicken meals?
 Then you might want to try Rosemary Skillet Chicken or Easy Chicken Parmesan

 - 1 tablespoon peanut or coconut oil

-- 1 1/2 lb boneless skinless chicken breasts, cut into quarters
+- 1 ½ lb chicken breast boneless, skinless, cut into quarters